rusic/documentation/templating/metadata.md

 ## Advanced Metadata.json (Optional)

-Adding more information to your metadata file means that you can take advantage of BaseKit features such as colour swatch swapping and font swatch editing.
+Adding more information to your metadata file means that you can take advantage of Editor features such as colour swatch swapping and font swatch editing.
 Adding custom colours and fonts gives the user more control of the appearance of their site.

 * ```templateType``` (string): From Version >= 7.30.
 Template type of the template.
 Default is ```standard``` if not included.
 This will determine which type of template is for filtering in the template picker.
 Can either be ```standard```, ```blog```, ```ecommerce``` or ```menu```

 * ```images``` (array): From Version >= 7.32.
-If you want the images in your template to appear in the BaseKit Images sidebar, you can define them in metadata.json
+If you want the images in your template to appear in the Images sidebar within the Editor, you can define them in metadata.json

 {% highlight json %}